• Skip to primary navigation

 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

-Four Fødselsdagsboller (Danish Birthday Buns) on a wooden board with chocolate milk in the background.
+Fødselsdagsboller (Danish Birthday Buns) on a wooden board with more buns, blue flowers, and chocolate milk in the background.

 Fødselsdagsboller (Danish Birthday Buns)

-Fødselsdagsboller (Danish Birthday Buns) split in half and spread with a layer of butter.
+Fødselsdagsboller (Danish Birthday Buns) on a wooden board with one cut in half and covered in butter.

 Fødselsdagsboller (Danish Birthday Buns) Recipe